eshan-bhimani/vaso-map/README.md

-# VasoMap - Vascular System Explorer
+# VesselNav - Vascular System Explorer

-VasoMap is a Google Maps-style web application for exploring the human vascular system.
+VesselNav is a Google Maps-style web application for exploring the human vascular system.
 The MVP focuses on coronary arteries with plans to expand to the complete cardiovascular system.

 ## Features